 Undue business hardship is determined on a case-by-case basis, taking into account the size of the facility, the nature and composition of the workforce, the nature and cost of the accommodation, whether the individual with the disability will pose a health and safety threat, and the possibility that other prospective employees will be able to use the same accommodation.
 Under the VDA, it is a rebuttable presumption that an accommodation of $500 or more is an undue hardship for an employer with fewer than 50 employees.

-The federal Americans with Disabilities Act (ADA) also prohibits employment practices that discriminate on the basis of disability and covers employers with 15 or more employees.
+The federal Americans with Disabilities Act (ADA) also prohibits employment practices that discriminate based on disability and covers employers with 15 or more employees.
 The ADA provides broader coverage than the VDA.
-In addition, the ADA does not ...
+In addition, the ADA does not assume that an ...